 6. Working with States to identify the best formats for sharing Medicaid and CHIP quality measurement data, including when and how state reports should be made publicly available.

-7. Continuing to work with States and national stakeholders to develop national intervention strategies for improving health care quality and outcomes for children (for example, Medicaid Transformation Grants and the CHIPRA Quality Demonstration Grants).
+7. Continuing to work with States and national stakeholders to develop Start Printed Page 68848national intervention strategies for improving health care quality and outcomes for children (for example, Medicaid Transformation Grants and the CHIPRA Quality Demonstration Grants).

 8. Continuing development and implementation of the Federal-State National Quality Framework in alignment with CHIPRA initiatives for improving the quality of care for children.